 In my quest for less clutter and more freedom, I decided to make steps towards a more minimalist lifestyle.
-It made sense; what I was seeking in my day to day life was more “experiences” and less “stuff”.
+It was all beginning to make sense.
+What I was really seeking in my day to day life was more “experiences” and less “stuff”.

 So I started selling and donating what I saw I could live without.
 Goodbye television, farewell excess wardrobe, adiós bulky desktop computer.
 I tossed and purged until I finally hit my stopping point.
 To become a true “minimalist” I felt that there were still a lot of items that had to go.